-In the initial days of the piercing, it is very tender and slight movements cause pains.
+In the initial days of the piercing, it is very tender, and slight movements cause pain.
 So here we get to our crux.

 What happens when you smile?
 You move your jaws.
-These jaws are connected to your ears through several nerves (trigeminal nerve being the most important one here).
+These jaws are connected to your ears through several nerves (the trigeminal nerve is the most important one here).
 Movement of your jaws leads to movement of your ears.
 Your tender Daith piercing cannot stand those movements in its initial days.
 And hence, the pain when you smile.

 One reason your daith piercing hurts when you smile is that there is a direct connection between the lips and ears.
 There are several muscles that connect your lips directly or indirectly to the daith area of your ears.
 When you smile, these muscles contract.
 The force of contraction pulls your ear forward, which stretches your daith piercing, causing pain in your unhealed daith piercing.